mounter7/Timpa/Readme.md

 ## Only for windows users ##

 #### How to install? ####
+- Rename timpa-main.zip to timpa.zip.
-- Extract Timpa.zip to path c:\
+- Extract timpa.zip to path c:\
 - Run Setup as administrator.
 - Open CMD and check the version using timpa-v command.